POSITION ANNOUNCEMENT: LEGAL INTERNSHIP (San Francisco)

-Our vision is to live in a world where people have the right move and resettle across borders with dignity and respect.
+Our vision is to live in a world where people have the right to move and resettle across borders with dignity and respect.
 We work towards this vision through our mission: defending immigrants against deportation, promoting community education and empowerment, and engaging in policy advocacy.
 We also work towards this vision internally by building a horizontal, consensus-based organization.

 Our work: We operate on three levels: direct legal representation, policy advocacy, and community empowerment and education.
 Attorneys at Pangea participate in traditional lawyering – zealously representing immigrants in their removal proceedings and appeals.
 Attorneys also act as movement lawyers – working with clients, their families, grassroots organizers, legislators, and media to create systemic change.
 Our goal for representation is not only to achieve positive legal outcomes for each client, but also to provide our clients with opportunities for politicization and social transformation, thus advancing the larger movement for immigrant rights.
+Here is a snapshot of some of our work in 2018:

 Create opportunities for clients to share their stories, participate in community empowerment activities, and join the larger movement for immigrant rights